How to leverage influencers and create authentic content: Create & Cultivate's Small Business Summit

 On being entrepreneurial in your company, no matter its size: Be flexible; you can't simply focus on either marketing or sales.
 "Understand your business model.
 No matter what business you're in, you must be a master of marketing and sales.
 They're the lifeblood of your business.

 Ginger Siegler recognizes the challenge for large corporations to reach niche communities of consumers, such as women or entrepreneurs, or the nexus of these groups.
 "We don't believe that if 'if you build it, they will come.'
 We've [Mastercard] been working hard doing research on women entrepreneurs to reach you and build a community for you."

 On the future of retail in an Amazon and online-focused marketplace: There's still a place for brick and mortar, but you need to do it well, and you must stand out.
 "Even though we like the convenience of shopping online, we still like to pick up, touch, and smell things," said Lisa Price, founder of Carol's Daughter, which was bought by L’Oreal in 2014.

-If you're a brand wanting to reach a new audience or demographic, drop me a line, and let's chat about how Meyerson Engagement can help your brand stand out, and impact your bottom line.
+If you're a brand wanting to reach a new audience or demographic, drop us a line.